konflux-ci/release-service-catalog/tasks/apply-mapping/README.md

 Tekton task to apply a mapping to an Snapshot.

-The purpose of this task is to merge a mapping with the components contained in an Snapshot.
+The purpose of this task is to merge a mapping with the components contained in a Snapshot.
 The mapping is expected to be present in the data field of the ReleasePlanAdmission provided in the `releasePlanAdmissionPath`.
 If the data field does not contain a `mapping` key, the original Snapshot is returned.
 If there is a `mapping` key, it is merged with the `components` key in the